sgoldenlab/simba/docs/installation.md

 pip install simba-uw-tf-dev
 ```

+>Note: If you are seeing error messages related to some dependency conflicts, then you need to either downgrade your pypi package or intstruct SimBA to ignore these dependency conflicts - either works.
+To find more information on how to do this, click [HERE].

 # How to launch SimBA ( installed using pip install simba-uw-tf)

 1. Open up command prompt anywhere.